JMiahMan1/Docket-TTS/README.md

-# Docker TTS with Piper 🗣️
+# Docker TTS with Piper and Audiobook Tools 🗣️📖

-This project provides a simple, self-contained Docker solution to convert text files (`.txt`) and PDF files (`.pdf`) into speech (`.mp3`) using the high-quality, local **Piper TTS** engine.
-It is controlled by a simple shell script for easy use.
+This project provides a simple, self-contained web application to convert various document types (`.txt`, `.pdf`, `.docx`, `.epub`) into high-quality speech (`.mp3`) using the local **Piper TTS** engine.
+It also includes a feature to merge multiple generated MP3 files into a single, tagged M4B audiobook.

+The entire application is containerized with Docker and managed via Docker Compose for easy setup and deployment.

 ---

 ## ✨ Features
+- **Web Interface**: Modern, easy-to-use web UI for uploading files and managing generated audio.
-- **Versatile Input**: Converts both `.txt` and `.pdf` files.
+- **Versatile Input**: Converts `.txt`, `.pdf`, `.docx`, and `.epub` files.
-- **High-Quality Voice**: Uses the fast and natural-sounding Piper TTS engine.
+- **High-Quality Voices**: Uses the fast and natural-sounding Piper TTS engine, with support for multiple voices.
+- **Metadata Extraction**: Automatically extracts Title and Author from document properties and text to tag the final audio files.
+- **Audiobook Creation**: Merge multiple generated MP3 files into a single M4B audiobook directly from the file management page.
+- **Background Processing**: Uses Celery and Redis to handle long conversions without timing out, with a real-time progress bar.
-- **Containerized**: Fully containerized with Docker for easy setup and portability.
+- **Containerized**: Fully containerized for easy setup and portability.
 The environment is consistent and works anywhere Docker is installed.
-- **Simple Usage**: A single, straightforward command-line script handles the entire process.
-- **MP3 Output**: Generates a standard `.mp3` audio file.
-- **Robust Error Handling**: The main script provides clear error messages if the conversion fails.

 ---